thi-ng/umbrella/packages/transclude/README.md

 ## About

-Extensible functional template engine for text document generation, incl. various high-level Markdown features
+Extensible functional template engine for text document generation, incl. various high-level Markdown features.

 This package evolved from this monorepo's readme generator toolchain and currently is mainly used to generate all ~350 readme & changelog files in this